Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 Contoso Inc. is in the early stages of its infrastructure modernization journey, aiming to reduce datacenter overhead and improve operational agility by migrating key workloads to Azure.
 Among its legacy systems is a Linux-based personnel management application running on a Hyper-V virtual machine.
 While the application remains critical to daily operations, its underlying infrastructure is aging and difficult to scale.
 To preserve compatibility while gaining cloud-based resilience and manageability, Contoso has chosen a lift-and-shift migration strategy for this workload.

 In this exercise, you will use the [Azure Migrate Service](https://learn.microsoft.com/azure/migrate/prepare-for-migration?view=migrate-classic) to assess, replicate, and migrate a Hyper-V–based Ubuntu VM to Azure.
-This process simulates the real-world steps Contoso’s IT team would follow to transition legacy infrastructure into a cloud-first model.
+This process simulates the real-world steps Contoso's IT team would follow to transition legacy infrastructure into a cloud-first model.

 ## Objectives